-Because of the great difficulty I found in persuading my Tibetan servants to accompany me, a barbarian, to Lhasa, the Holy of Holies, I found it very convenient to employ as much as possible the honorary Buddhist priesthood which had been granted me, several years previously in Japan, as the result of certain scholastic studies carried on there into Buddhist literature and philosophy; and it was only by emphasizing my lamaistic qualifications that I got my poor superstitious servants to follow me as faithfully as they did.
-In theory a good Buddhist priest does not drink any form of alcohol, and it behooved me to play the part of lama to my own servants quite as perfectly as the part of coolie to the general Tibetan populace.
-Satan, indeed, though a priest, drank anything that came his way, as does nearly every Sikkimese monk, as well as those lamas in Tibet itself who belong to the older red-hat or unreformed sect; but such wine-bibbing is despised even by the most drunken of the Sikkimese or Tibetan peasantry, who always want their priests to be something better than they are themselves.
-I am therefore led to think that a great deal of the loyalty which my servants (with the exception of Satan) showed toward me was the result of the little ecclesiasticism I was always careful to throw in from time to time.
+Owing to the great difficulties I found in persuading my Tibetan servants to accompany me, a barbarian, to Lhasa, the Holy of Holies, I found it very convenient to employ as much as possible the honorary Buddhist priesthood which had been granted me several years previously in Japan, as the result of certain scholastic studies carried on there into Buddhist literature and philosophy; and it was only by emphasizing my lamaistic qualifications that I got my poor, superstitious servants to follow me as faithfully as they did.
+In theory, a good Buddhist priest does not drink any form of alcohol, and it behoved me to play the part of lama to my own servants quite as perfectly as the part of coolie to the general Tibetan populace.
+"Satan," indeed, though a priest, drank anything that came his way, as does nearly every Sikkimese monk, as well as those lamas in Tibet itself who belong to the older Red-hat or unreformed sect; but such wine-bibbing is despised even by the most drunken of the Sikkimese or Tibetan peasantry, who always want their priests to be something better than they are themselves.
+I am, therefore, led to think that a great deal of the loyalty which my servants (with the exception of "Satan") showed towards me was the result of the little ecclesiasticism I was always careful to throw in from time to time.

-On the present occasion, I was able to get my own back with a little irony.
-A tiny vest-pocket edition of Omar Khayyam was one of the two English books I had with me; and while sipping my water, I took out old Omar and chanted two or three of his particularly bibulous verses, while the servants, who, of course, understood not a word, took it as part of some religious service.
+On the present occasion I was able to get my own back with a little irony.
+A tiny vest-pocket edition of Omar Khayyám was one of the two English books I had with me, and while sipping my water, I took out old Omar and chanted two or three of his particularly-bibulous verses, while the servants, who, of course, understood not a word, took it as part of some religious service.

-Once on our way again, we rapidly neared the northern limit of the Kampa plain and soon came upon another fork in the road.
-To the left ran the road to the Sakya monastery, while to the right lay the more direct route to Shigatse.
+Once on our way again we rapidly neared the northern limit of the Kampa Plain, and soon came upon another fork in the road.
+To the left ran the road to the Sakya Monastery, while to the right lay the more direct route to Shigatsé.

-The Sakya monastery is one of the oldest existing Tibetan monasteries and more than usually famous historically.
-Sakya is renowned not only for its monastery and temple buildings but also for its great library with its ancient manuscripts.
-The town is built on the eastern slopes of a hill, around the foot of which the river Tom flows.
-It is the home of the royal Kön family of Sakya, but, apart from its temples and abbots, is not held in very high repute in Tibet, being notorious for its thieves and bandits and its immorality.
+The Sakya Monastery is one of the oldest existing Tibetan monasteries and more than usually famous historically.
+Sakya is renowned not only for its monastery and temple buildings, but also for its great library with its ancient manuscripts.
+The town is built on the eastern slopes of the Ponpo-ri, around the foot of which the River Tom flows.
+It is the home of the royal Kön family of Sakya, and apart from its temples and abbots is not held in very high repute in Tibet, being notorious for thieves and bandits, and its immorality.

 Lhaten had once been to Sakya, and told me a good deal about it.
-According to him the buildings of Sakya are striking, being painted red with clay obtained on the near-by mountains, and with black and blue perpendicular stripes.
+According to him the buildings of Sakya are striking, being painted red with the clay obtained on the neighbouring mountains, and with black and blue perpendicular stripes.
 There are four temples with Chinese-style roofs, the many spires being gilded, and these in days gone by were ruled over by four abbots of hereditary rank who were allowed to marry.

-The books and manuscripts are on shelves along the walls of the great hall, the volumes being six feet in depth and eighteen inches broad.
+The books and manuscripts are on shelves along the walls of the great hall, the volumes being 6 feet in depth and 18 inches broad.
 They are bound with iron, and on the cardboard covers of some are innumerable images of Buddhas.
-On the margin the pages are illuminated, the first four volumes having illustrations of the thousand Buddhas.
-Some are written in gold.
-There are also books in Chinese and Sanskrit.
+The pages have illuminated margins, the first four volumes having illustrations of the thousand Buddhas.
+Some of the books are written in gold.
+There are also books in Chinese.